 The first step in SREB's study was to review weights for student achievement and accountability rating types in all 50 states.
 Our review indicates that North Carolina and Vermont are the only two states that have set a student achievement weight of 80%.
-North Carolina's academic achievement includes additional measures, limiting comparisons to other states whose academic achievement is reading and mathematics test scores only.
+This is the highest weighting of student achievement in the nation.
+Many states weigh student achievement in their overall performance rating at 40%.
 Table 3 provides information about academic achievement weighting for all 50 states.